amrdraz/kodr-front/README.md

 That said javascript and python are run client side while Java is run on the server side

-At the time of writing this the system focuses solely on supporting python challanges (which include a step back debugger) and the server has be set to stop supporting Java challanges and python challenges.
+At the time of writing this the system focuses solely on supporting python challanges (which include a step back debugger) and the server was set to not run the Java server which evaluated the java code.
+Javascript challenges are also out of date.

 ## Prerequisites